vsharika1/JustMinions/README.md

 **Compressed Blocks**

-Compressed blocks aren't available for every block just for the ores, wood, stone and slime.
+Compressed blocks aren't available for every block just for the ores, wood, stone, and slime.
 They are always crafted with the block form of the item.
 They are used to define the type of a minion.

 ### Minions
 **Requirements**

-To place a minion, a "MinionPlacer", a "Minion" and a compressed block are needed.
+To place a minion, a "MinionPlacer", a "Minion" and a compressed block are required.

 **Placing**

-To place a minion just have a "Minion" in your inventory, a compressed block in your off hand and the "MinionPlacer" in the main hand.
+To place a minion just have a "Minion" in your inventory, a compressed block in your off hand and the "MinionPlacer" in your main hand.
 The "MinionPlacer" has infinite uses while the "Minions" and the compressed block will be consumed (just one if a stack is used).

 **Working**